 For instance, students have been dissatisfied with the University of Cambridge’s partial divestment decision in 2016.

-“In reality, it’s very weak and their criteria for coal and tar sands is unlikely to exclude the likes of Shell, BP and ExxonMobil.
+“In reality, it’s very weak and their criteria for coal and tar sands are unlikely to exclude the likes of Shell, BP and ExxonMobil.
 Zero Carbon Cambridge, which is the student group campaigning on it, aren't happy until full divestment is agreed to,” Saltmarsh told DeSmog UK.

 Zero Carbon Cambridge teamed up with its Oxford counterpart to drop orange banners and light flares over the 2018 Boat Race to raise awareness of their institutions’ failure to divest.
 In April, BP's CEO told an industry conference that he hoped Cambridge University did not divest, the Guardian reported.

 “We donate and do lots of research at Cambridge so I hope they come to their senses on this”, he said.